Bruins vs. Rangers Prediction & Picks - November 25

 Bruins Splits and Trends

-- Boston has nine points (3-1-3) in the seven games it has played that were decided by one goal.
+- In the seven games Boston has played that were decided by one goal, it racked up nine points.

+- Boston has earned three points (1-1-1 record) this season when scoring two goals .

+- The Bruins have earned 28 points in their 16 games with three or more goals scored.

 Team Stats Comparison